-Pre Entries for both fairs may be made on this form and sent in by the earnest entry deadline.
+Pre Entries for Overbrook Fair may be made on this form and sen it in by the earliest entry deadline.

 Send Entries to:

 Dorothy Christiason

 2888 W. 277th St.

 Lyndon, KS 66451

 (785) 806-5786

-I, the undersigned, hereby release the Osage County Fair Associate tendents and all other parties from any and all responsibilities for child, our livestock or property, occurring in Osage City or Overbrook, Kansas on given show dates.
-I have ceding pages and will abide by these rules. injuries or damages sustained by my g in conjunction with the 4-H Horse Shows held
+I, the undersigned, hereby release the Osage City & Overbrook Fa Show Superintendents and all other parties from any and all response my child, our livestock or property, occided in Osage City and Overbrook, Kansas on given show dates.
+It preceding pages and will abide by these rules. onsibilities for injuries or damages sustained by curring in conjunction with the 4-H Horse Show

 Parents or Guardian Signature Date